 - You must attend again.
-Sutures will be removed unless there are any on the sole of the foot (these are taken out after 3 weeks). - You will not need a bandage, probably will not need the crutches and can get the foot wet providing the wound has healed satisfactorily. - Many patients return to shoes after 2 weeks although this may take longer (4-6 weeks).
+Sutures will be trimmed if absorbable or removed if no-absorbable.
+If however there are any sutures in the sole of the foot, these are taken out after 3 weeks. - You will not need a bandage, probably will not need the crutches and can get the foot wet. - Many patients return to shoes after 2 weeks although this may take longer (6-8 weeks).